BenBoZ/benboz.github.io/_drafts/structured-debugging.md

 > When writing some unit tests you see that a test fails.
 > In order to investigate the issue you run the entire test suite of your application, which takes 20 minutes.
 > You try a fix and rerun the application, and retest again, waiting another 20 minutes.
-> At this point you realize that only one unittest in your enormous test suite is failing so running all other tests is unneccessary.
+> At this point you realize that only one unittest in your enormous test suite is failing so running all other tests is unnecessary.
 > You disable the other tests and now you can test within a few seconds if your fix works.

 First step in locating is to make the reproduction procedure as short as possible to reduce the search domain (haystack).